 3P: Amazon provides more detailed sales data including payments, fulfillment, and customer satisfaction information.
 Amazon also offers some consumer data to 3P sellers, but brands are prohibited from using this data for direct contact.

-While there’s no sign of marketplaces like Amazon slowing down, a brand’s D2C ecommerce channel is still your most strategic route to market.
+Not only is it important to know how to sell on Amazon, but how to make more money is important to growing and sustaining your Amazon business.
+While there’s no sign of marketplaces like Amazon seller central slowing down, a brand’s D2C ecommerce channel is still your most strategic route to market.
 These sales are growing over time as brands realize how crucial this channel is in owning their customer experience.
 Owning a D2C channel gives you the opportunity to create a beautiful and personalized shopping experience that consumers want.
+And understanding what an individual selling plan is best for your business is key to maintaining a good profit margin and keeping shipping costs down.

 Investing in your D2C channel and complementing it by plugging into powerful marketplaces like Amazon will allow you to unlock new revenue opportunities.
 However, juggling a more balanced multichannel approach can be overwhelming for many companies.
 We’re here to tell you that it doesn’t have to be a headache.